zhandao/zero-rails_openapi/README.md

 ## Contributing

-  **Hi, here is ZhanDao.
-This gem was completed when I learned Ruby less than three months, I'm not sure if it has problem, but it may have a lot to improve.
+  **Hi, here is ZhanDao = ▽ =
-  I'm looking forward to your issues and PRs, thanks!**
+  I think it's a very useful tool when you want to write API document clearly.

-  Currently, I think the most important TODO is the Unit Test (RSpec, I want is), but I dont have enough time now = ▽ =
+  I'm looking forward to your issue and PR, thanks!**

 ## Table of Contents